Josef Andreas Epp Omega Diskus

 The existing photos of the Omega Diskus are of four 1/10th scale models built strictly for aerodynamic testing.
 No full scale aircraft prototype was ever built and Epp, who was rumored to have worked on various other disc projects, sadly did not.

-Postwar Epp couldn’t interest the Western Allies in the Omega so he went to work for the Soviets who actually built a craft similar to it in
+Postwar Epp couldn’t interest the Western Allies in the Omega so he went to work for the Soviets who actually built a craft similar to it in East Germany.
+But that venture turned out to be a waste of time as the Soviets would not allow the East Germans to build any type of aircraft, military or civilian.

 The returning Junkers team that had built a series of EF projects in the U.S.S.R. found that out the hard way when they tried to adapt the EF-150 bomber into the Baade 152 jet airliner.
 The Soviets shut the program down.